 When it comes to accessing a remote PC, there could be many ways.
 As I mentioned earlier, we have listed two simple and best methods to achieve the same.

 The first way is to use a VPN client.
-What it does is, it will connect your local PC and the remote PC to a private network, through a VPN tunnel.
-And the second method requires remote PC user to have a router, with the port forward functionality.
+What it does is, it will connect your local PC and the remote PC to a private network through a VPN tunnel.
+And the second method requires remote PC users to have a router with the port forward functionality.

 Method 1 – VPN Client Hamachi for Creating a Private Network

 Hamachi is software with which a remote and a local PC user can create/join a virtual private network (VPN).
 Once you connect to Hamachi servers, all of your internet traffic will route through a private and secure network.
 This setup is as good as connecting PCs in a LAN network.

 Another advantage is that none of the machines is exposed to the internet directly.
 Thus, there is no chance of data breach or hacking.

 In this method, we will discuss how to install Hamachi and configure Hamachi for establishing a connection between two or multiple Windows machines.

 Hamachi Download and Installation